 Staff described an example of a patient who found it unsettling to wait in the waiting room before an appointment.
-The team kept this in mind to make sure the dentist could see them as soon as possible after they arrived.
+The team kept this in mind to make sure the dentist could see them as soon as possible after they arrived or offer a seat in the outside waiting area.